pachyderm/pachyderm/doc/cookbook/splitting.md

 $ cat /pfs/data/users/* | sudo -u postgres psql
 ```

-And with a glob pattern like `/*` this code would load the raw postgres chunk
+And with a glob pattern `/*` this code would load each raw postgres chunk
 into your postgres instance for processing by your pipeline.

 For this use case, you'll likely want to use `--target-file-datums` or
 `--target-file-bytes` since it's likely that you'll want to run your queries
-against a bunch of rows at a time.
+against many rows at a time.